AlexShom/clear.bank-cat-test/README.md

 ### Set-up

+EDIT: for some reason the dev API key isnt even needed for the calls made.
+So it should work without this first step.
+But if you have problems add a key in.

 The API key is stored in a local environment variable so it will not work out of the box if cloned.
 You will need to input your own developer key for the https://thecatapi.com/ API.
 It can be done with dotenv in a .env file in the root directory with the key set to REACT_APP_CAT_API_ID=<key>.
+Alternatively, it can be placed directly in the API component configObj.

 Once this is done you can:
 --run npm install to update node modules